- Chapter 1, 1-9 pgs. – from Scientific Integrity : Text and Cases in Responsible Conduct of Research by Macrina, Francis L.

 - For the TedTalk presentation: Is this a problem with the traditional scientific method or with overall scientific communication?

-- Can you provide a case of scientific misconduct from the past 2 years?
-Just provide a 1-2 sentence description and a link.
+- Can you identify and discuss a case of scientific misconduct from the past 2 years?

 - What are your expectations for your research experience during this summer?